lee3072/Projects/README.md

 - storing my individual projects during Purdue CS Bachelor's Degree Program
 - storing links to contributed projects
 - storing my major related certificates

+## Publication
+### Description
+conference and journal papers
+* <a href="https://doi.org/10.1109/ISMAR55827.2022.00017"> Complex Virtual Environments on Thin VR Systems </a>
+  -	This paper describes a method for reducing rendering load such that complex virtual environments (VEs) can be deployed on “thin” VR systems with limited rendering power.
+The method partitions the VE into four regions: a near region, an intermediate region, a stationary far region, and a dynamic far region.
+The stationary far region is replaced with an environment map, which brings a substantial rendering load reduction.
+The other three regions are rendered from geometry: the near region is rendered from the user viewpoint, the dynamic far geometry is rendered from the center of the environment map, and the intermediate region is rendered with a morph that switches viewpoint gradually from the user viewpoint to the center of the environment map.
+The intermediate region connects the near and far regions seamlessly.
+Furthermore, the environment map is enhanced with per pixel range which allows depth compositing the dynamic and stationary far geometry.
+An IRB approved user study (N = 22) found significant advantages for our method over conventional near-far partitioning.
+  -	[Voicu Popescu; Seung Heon Lee; Andrew Shinyoung Choi; Sonia Fahmy]

 ## Coursework
 ### Description